finos/common-domain-model/documentation/source/documentation.rst

 Product Qualification
 ^^^^^^^^^^^^^^^^^^^^^

-**The product qualification is inferred from the product's economic terms through qualification logic** which is predicated on the product's model components.
+**The product qualification is inferred from the product's economic terms through qualification logic** that is predicated on the product's model components.
 The qualification logic leverages the *object qualification* feature of the Rosetta DSL described in the `Function Definition Section`_

 The CDM makes use of the ISDA taxonomy V1.0 leaf level to qualify the product.
-25 product types across interest rate swap and foreign exchange have so far been qualified as part of the CDM, in effect representing the full ISDA V1.0 scope.
-The current CDM implementation does not qualify credit default swap products, as the ISDA taxonomy V1.0 references the transaction type instead of the product features for those, which values are not publicly available and hence not positioned as a CDM enumeration.
+25 product types across interest rate swap and foreign exchange have so far been qualified in the CDM, in effect representing the full ISDA V1.0 scope.
+The current CDM implementation does not qualify credit default swap products, as the ISDA taxonomy V1.0 references the transaction type instead of the product features.
+Those values are not publicly available and hence not positioned as a CDM enumeration.

 .. note:: Follow-up is in progress with the ISDA Credit Group to evaluate whether an alternative product qualification could be developed in subsequent versions of the CDM that would leverage the approach adopted for interest rate derivatives.